CART INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Instacart (Maplebear Inc.) Investors With Substantial Losses Have Opportunity To...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-01, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Instacart (Maplebear Inc.) (“Instacart” or“the Company”) (NASDAQ: CART) and certain of its officers.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+1, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Instacart (Maplebear Inc.) ("Instacart" or "the Company") (NASDAQ: CART ) and certain of its officers.

 Class Definition: